 Missing individual.
 An individual is considered missing if he/she leaves their community care home unexpectedly or without the needed supervision.
-All cases of suspected abuse and exploitation must be reported.

 Suspected abuse/exploitation including physical, sexual, fiduciary (financial), emotional/mental, or physical and/or chemical restraint.
 This includes cases in which an under-age girl becomes pregnant.
-All cases of suspected abuse must be reported.
+All cases of suspected abuse and exploitation must be reported.